Your new Agent-First CMS

 Zero everything.

-0 deps
+0 dependencies

 No frameworks.
 No npm install.
 Just Node and your HTML.